Unbalance

 Unbalance is the term used for a mass distribution in rotating bodies that is not rotationally symmetric.

-To avoid unbalance in centrifugal pumps, the pump's rotating assembly is carefully balanced mechanically to DIN ISO 1940 ("Mechanical vibration − Balance quality requirements for rotors in a constant (rigid) state") prior to assembly.
+To avoid unbalance in centrifugal pumps, the pump's rotating assembly is carefully balanced mechanically to DIN EN ISO 21940-11 ("Mechanical vibration − Balance quality requirements for rotors in a constant (rigid) state") prior to assembly.
 This ensures that the geometric mass distribution is corrected in such a way that the rotation axis of the pump rotor is a so-called free axis (no free inertia effects during rotation).

 A distinction is made between dynamic and static balancing.
 In static balancing, the pump rotor's mass gravity centre is placed as accurately as possible in the rotation axis of the pump shaft, and, consequently, the resultant force of the centrifugal forces (not to be confused with the resultant moment of force) disappears.
 This is also called "single-plane balancing" and is usually applied when the axial dimension of the rotating mass is substantially smaller than its diameter.